March 1923

 Hopkinson (1988), pg 241

-At Bairinarig wood, near Knocknagashel, Castleisland, Co Kerry five members of pro-Treaty army are killed and another very badly injured – they were searching for an arms dump when they set of a trip mine.
+At Bairinarig wood, near Knocknagashel, Castleisland, Co Kerry five members of pro-Treaty army are killed and another very badly injured – they were searching for an anti-Treaty arms dump when they set of a trip mine.
 They were working of false information sent to them by the anti-Treaty army in an effort to lure them into a trap.
+Body parts were “strewn in all directions”.

 Doyle gives the background to this explosion and says that the explosion “and the series of atrocities carried out by government troop in retaliation for the deaths have come to define the extremes of experience of the Civil War in Kerry”.
-See March 7th,
+See Mar-07-23/1.

 The Deputy Chief of Staff of the anti-Treaty forces writes to his Chief of Staff (Lynch) complaining about the dumping of arms “It is outrageous that about 1,200 rifles are in the 1st Southern area of which close on 500 are dumped, yet this Area will not assist other areas where opportunities afford for using Arms”.